Gold Arrow Camp has taught me to be brave and reach my goals.

 Goals

 I love flipping to a new year on my calendar.
 The empty, clean pages scream out opportunity to me.
 January represents a chance to start again, make lists, get organized, and set some new goals.
-But I haven’t always set goalcalendar_january_1st_with_clipping_paths correctly, and I’ve learned a few things about setting goals.
+But I haven’t always set goals correctly, and I’ve learned a few things about setting goals.
 First, thanks to Christine Carter, I’ve learned to think of goals in the framework of developing new, better habits.
 According to Carter, it’s important to take “turtle” steps in starting a new habit so that one can be successful.
 So, rather than going from zero exercise to making running a marathon your goal, Carter encourages baby steps.
 Start with a five minute daily walk, she says, so that you can be successful in establishing a new habit rather than undermining your goal by making it a near certain failure.
 And just work on one goal or habit at a time, rather than a long list.

 Second, from a longtime trainer who’s worked with our leadership staff at camp, Debby Winning, I’ve learned about setting SMART goals.
 Rather than lofty, unmeasurable goals, which are rarely reached, it’s important to make sure goals are: